Chapter Nine · Fintech vs Bank

 | FDIC insured | Yes (via partner bank) | Yes (direct) |

-| Monthly fee | $5.99-$14.98 | Free |
+| Monthly fee | $5.99 to $14.98 | Free |

-Your family values the all-in-one financial education platform
+- Your family values the all-in-one platform

-You want built-in chore and allowance management
+- You want built-in chore and allowance management

-You want structured financial literacy courses for your kids
+- You want structured financial literacy courses

-Multiple children (one subscription covers the whole family)
+- Multiple children (one subscription covers all)

-Maximizing interest earned is the primary goal
+- Maximising interest is the goal

-You have a large balance (3.10% on $10K = $310/year vs Greenlight's cost)
+- You have a large balance ($10K at 3.10% = $310/yr)

 Is Greenlight a real bank account?